The Birth of Bucharest

 Every imaginable recreational activity can be done in Bucharest.
 It was known as the little Paris in the period between the two World Wars.
 Naturally, some of its charm has remained intact.

-The old city center is now full of pubs, cafes and restaurants where thousands of people flock each day to escape the busy everyday life.
+The old city center is full of pubs, cafes and restaurants where thousands of people flock each day to escape the busy everyday life, to hang out with their friends or to take some nice pictures.

 The heart of Bucharest, Old center (Lipscani) is a part of the city's historical part which was not demolished by Nicolae Ceauşescu.
 The area contains mid 19th century buildings, ruins of the Wallachian medieval court, churches, bank headquarters, a few hotels, clubs, restaurants and shops.